LLNL/ppo_and_friends/README.md

 NOTE: required packages are not yet listed.

+# Environments

+## Gymnasium

+Both single agent and multi-agent gymnasium games are supported through the `SingleAgentGymWrapper` and `MultiAgentGymWrapper`, respectively.
+For examples on how to train a gymnasium environment, see the following
+scripts:
+* `baselines/lunar_lander.py` for single agent training.
+* `baselines/pressure_plate.py` for multi agent training.
+NOTE: this environment is also wrapped with `Gym21ToGymnasium`, which is only needed for environments that only exist in gym versions <=21.

+## Gym <= 0.21

+For environments that only exist in versions <= 0.21 of Gym, you can use the `Gym21ToGymnasium` wrapper.
+See `baselines/pressure_plate.py` for an example.

+## Gym To Gymnasium

+Games that exist in Gym versions >= 0.26 but not Gymnasium can be tricky.
+I've found that the biggest issue is the spaces not matching up.
+We have a function `gym_space_to_gymnasium_space` in `environments/gym/version_wrappers.py` that can be used to (attempt to) convert spaces from Gym to Gymnasium.

+## Abmarl

+The `AbmarlWrapper` can be used for Abmarl environments.
+See `baselines/abmarl_maze.py` for an example.

+## Custom

+All environments must be wrapped in the `PPOEnvironmentWrapper`.
+If you're using a custom environment that doesn't conform to Gym or Abmarl standards, you can create your own wrapper that inherits from `PPOEnvironmentWrapper`, found in `environments/ppo_env_wrappers.py`.

 # Baseline Environments

 Baseline environments and a general idea of good training settings can